hassio-addons/addon-sqlite-web/README.md

 that can serve as an API to your DB.
 This endpoint will be exposed to port `6220`

-### Option: `username`

-Username for authenticating with the SQLite Web interface.
-Leaving the username field empty, will disable the authentication mechanism entirely.

-Setting a username/password can be added as an extra line of defense, to prevent users of using your installation for themselves.

-This option is HIGHLY recommended in case you expose this add-on to the outside world.

-**Note**: _This option support secrets, e.g., `!secret sqlite-web_username`._

-### Option: `password`

-Password for authenticating with SQLite Web interface.

-**Note**: _This option support secrets, e.g., `!secret sqlite-web_password`._

 ### Option: `ssl`

 Enables/Disables SSL (HTTPS) on the web interface of SQLite Web.
 Set it `true`